skyline130/stat528resources/setup.md

 and the repository exists.
 ```

 If you do get this error message, go to [this link](https://docs.github.com/articles/authenticating-to-a-github-organization-with-saml-single-sign-on/) and learn about SAML SSO.
-You may need to generate an [SSH key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent), [add your SSH key to your GitHub account](https://docs.github.com/en/enterprise-server@3.0/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account), and then [configure SSO](https://docs.github.com/en/enterprise-cloud@latest/authentication/authenticating-with-saml-single-sign-on/authorizing-an-ssh-key-for-use-with-saml-single-sign-on) for the stat430fa2022 GitHub organization (it may say Configure SSO instead of Enable SSO in your SSH and GPG keys GitHub page).
+You may need to generate an [SSH key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent), [add your SSH key to your GitHub account](https://docs.github.com/en/enterprise-server@3.0/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account), and then [configure SSO](https://docs.github.com/en/enterprise-cloud@latest/authentication/authenticating-with-saml-single-sign-on/authorizing-an-ssh-key-for-use-with-saml-single-sign-on) for this course's GitHub organization (it may say Configure SSO instead of Enable SSO in your SSH and GPG keys GitHub page).

 **Do not edit any files in your local versions of my stat528resources repo**.
 The **stat528resources** repo is an internal repo that you can only pull materials from, you do not have writing permissions in this repo.
 Editing files in the **stat528resources** repo  will create a [conflict](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-merge-conflicts).
 You should copy files from my **stat528resources** repo to your desired destination.